dgwozdz/ols_app/README.md

-# Orninary Least Squares app
+# Orninary Least Squares Application

 This is the code for an app which: